lifanchu/advent-of-code/README.md

 ```

 This is a collection of solutions to Advent of Code exercises coded in Nim.
 There are solutions for multiple years.

-Each year has its own directory.
-Each year's directory is organized in the following fashion:

-- The base directory has `.nim` solution files (titled `day01.nim`, `day02.nim`, etc.)
-- The `inputs` contains the inputs I received in text files (`day01.txt`, etc.).
-The solution files read the input from these.
+Some days have two solution files, these correspond to my solutions before and after 'feedback' from looking at other peoples' solutions.

 ## Template for tests